-The pandemic forced IT administrators at many companies to expose internal-only apps to the public internet so remote workers can access them, opening up new vectors of vulnerability to a growing number of cyberattacks.
+The pandemic forced IT administrators at many companies to expose internal-only apps to the public internet so remote workers could access them, opening up new vectors of vulnerability to a growing number of cyberattacks.

-Nitzan Miron, vice president of product management, application security services at Barracuda, shares his perspective on how MSPs can adapt their security strategies to protect customers no matter where they’re working.
+Nitzan Miron, vice president of product management and application security services at Barracuda, shares his perspective on how MSPs can adapt their security strategies to protect customers no matter where they’re working.

 Miron: We still see elevated attack activity on web applications.
-And there are still many people unemployed, underemployed, or quarantined as a result of the pandemic with too much time on their hands.
-Much of the attack activity isn’t “institutional” hacking, but somewhat indicative of people with time on their hands and the knowledge to install basic hacking tools.
+Much of the attack activity isn’t “institutional” hacking but somewhat indicative of people with time on their hands and the knowledge to install basic hacking tools.

 Has remote work made the need for WAFs (web application firewalls) more vital?

-Miron: Remote work has forced IT administrators to expose apps that were previously internal to the public internet so that that remote employees can access them.
-Even worse, this has been done in a hurry so as not to affect the business.
-A WAF is vital to protect all public-facing applications, especially those that weren’t meant to be public-facing and may not have been audited to that standard.
+Miron: Remote work has forced IT administrators to expose previously internal apps to the public internet so that remote employees can access them.
+Even worse, this has been done hurriedly so as not to affect the business.
+Therefore, a WAF is vital to protect all public-facing applications, especially those that weren’t meant to be public-facing and may not have been audited to that standard.

-At a time when businesses are readjusting revenue projections but also facing more aggressive cybersecurity attacks, how can they balance the two?
+When businesses are readjusting revenue projections and facing more aggressive cybersecurity attacks, how can they balance the two?

 Miron: There is no need to buy the most expensive, most aggressive cybersecurity solution on the market.
-Attackers, especially those non-professional hackers who just have too much time on their hands, are looking for easy targets.
+Attackers, especially those non-professional hackers with too much time on their hands, are looking for easy targets.
 Installing any WAF—even an open-source or more affordable one—will make you a much more challenging target than those who don’t, and it will help divert attackers elsewhere.